trozet/libovsdb/README.md

 This fork has been created to encourage changes and patches to ensure this version of the library works with [go-ovn](https://github.com/eBay/go-ovn).

+**UPDATE**

+This fork is not actively updated any more because the original libovsdb has revived and upstreamed to https://github.com/ovn-org/libovsdb, and all the patches from this fork have been merged back to the upstream.

 ## What is OVSDB?

 OVSDB is the Open vSwitch Database Protocol.